If you would be limited to just one lipstick line, which one would you choose?

 Bobbi Brown Creamy Matte Jenna

-The packaging is not disappointing.
-I quite like how utilitarian it is.
-It holds the bullet really well and by how the tube hugs the product, the lipstick is almost break-proof.
-Just don’t take the bullet all the way up, of course.
+The packaging doesn’t look “pretty” but I like how utilitarian it is.
+It holds the bullet really well and by how the tube hugs the product, the lipstick is break-proof unless you extend the bullet all the way out.

-Unfortunately, the packaging doesn’t help sell the product at all.
-These can be easily overlooked at the counter and get mistaken for sheer lip butters.
-I hope they consider putting these lipsticks in the standard Bobbi Brown square lipstick packaging.
+While I prefer this packaging, it doesn’t help sell the product at all.
+These can be easily overlooked at the counter and get mistaken for lip balms.
+I hope they consider putting this line in the standard Bobbi Brown square lipstick packaging.
 Square lipsticks look so much more bad ass (and expensive).

 Bobbi Brown Creamy Matte Red Carpet